-We emailed you recently to let you know that, from 15 February 2021, we’ll write to certain planholders invested in the Scottish Life with profits fund to ask for their feedback on a proposal we’re making.
-Our records show that you’re the adviser to one or more of these planholders.
+We emailed you recently to let you know that we’re writing to certain planholders invested in the Scottish Life with profits fund to ask for their feedback on a proposal we’re making.

 Within the Scottish Life with profits fund, we hold a pot of money called the Estate which helps to protect these planholders against future risks and helps to meet rules set by our regulators.
 We’re asking these planholders for their feedback on a proposal which would change how we distribute the Estate to these planholders.